72-Page Dental WordPress Rebuild, Shipped to Spec in 18 Days — White-Label Delivery for a US Marketing Agency

 | Review rounds | ≈4 review rounds |

-| Launch checklist | 54 items, signed off before cutover |
+| Launch checklist | 45 items, signed off before cutover |

 The Brief

 Pharr Road Dentistry operated an established WordPress site with a broad specialty footprint — seventeen service pages covering everything from dental implants and Invisalign to sleep dentistry and TMJ treatment — plus a busy blog archive and integrated booking flow.
 The agency had already produced the sitemap, audited the meta data, and specified the design reproduction.
-Our job was to rebuild the site on WP Engine as a visual replica of the original, page by page, without collapsing the bespoke layout into generic templates.
+Our job was to rebuild the site on WP Engine as a visual replica of the original, page by page, without collapsing the custom layout into generic templates.

 The risk the agency was hedging against was not SEO collapse — they had that handled.
 It was the dev shop that would treat a rebuild as a one-and-done launch, missing the data rot that accumulates after cutover: wrong phone numbers in footers, fake buttons that never linked anywhere, third-party copyright lines left behind, archive pages that clutter the crawl.
 On a site with seventy-two pages and a long post-launch fix cycle, the real test is not whether the homepage loads on day one.